José Ángel Zubiaur Alegre: Early Francoism

 In the early 1950s Zubiaur counted among the most anti-regime Navarrese Carlists; some name him "leader of anti-Francoist sector".
 He was noted delivering intransigent harangues at Montejurra rallies and in 1954 was engaged in launch of a clandestine party bulletin, El Fuerista; according to some authors he was its "redactor principal".
 The initiative did not go unnoticed by the authorities; despite his professional standing as a lawyer the same year he was repeatedly briefly detained by the security.
-He emerged as one of key provincial party activists, already in touch with the regent; given the local executive was in hands of older politicians, some proposed that he forms part of Secretariado, a 4-member auxiliary body which would lead buildup of the party structures.
+He emerged as one of key provincial party activists; in 1951 he asked the regent-claimant Don Javier that a new regional executive be formed to replace older, inactive leaders, and later this year got himself appointed to new Junta Regional.
+In 1953 some proposed that he forms part of Secretariado, a 4-member auxiliary body which would lead buildup of the party structures.
 In 1956 he was first noted as taking part in Madrid sittings of Consejo Nacional, the nationwide executive of the Carlist organization Comunión Tradicionalista, and came to know his king personally.